Friedrich Olbricht

 Friedrich Olbricht (4 October 1888 – 21 July 1944) was a German general during World War II.
 He is known for being one of the plotters involved in the 20 July Plot, an attempt to assassinate Adolf Hitler in 1944.

-Olbricht was a senior staff officer, with the rank of infantry general.
+Born in Leisnig, Olbricht was a senior staff officer, with the rank of infantry general.
 He was secretly in contact with most of the leaders of the resistance.
 They briefed him on their various plots and he placed sympathetic officers in key positions.
 Olbricht quietly encouraged field commanders to support the resistance.
 By late 1943, his office was the centre of Resistance plotting, under Claus von Stauffenberg.
-Had the 20 July plot to assassinate Adolf Hitler been successful, Olbricht would have assumed the position of minister of war in a post-Nazi regime.
+Had the 20 July plot to assassinate Adolf Hitler been successful, Olbricht was positioned to assume the role of minister of war in a post-Nazi regime.

 Early life

-Olbricht was born on 4 October 1888 in Leisnig, Saxony, to Richard Olbricht, a mathematics professor and director of the Realschule (secondary school) in Bautzen.
+Friedrich Olbricht was born on 4 October 1888 in Leisnig, Saxony, to Richard Olbricht, a mathematics professor and director of the Realschule (secondary school) in Bautzen.